Inpatient Care Provided at Our Mental Hospital in Ohio

 What happens during admission?

 When you arrive, a member of the nursing staff will escort you to your room, take your vital signs (temperature, pulse, respiration, blood pressure, height and weight), check in your personal belongings and orient you to the unit.
 You will be asked to change into hospital attire for an assessment.
-One of our nurses will ask you for information about past and present medical and psychiatric problems.
+One of our nurses will ask you for information about past and present medical and psychiatric conditions.
 Your psychiatrist will give you a routine physical exam and may order blood tests, urinalysis, or x-rays.
 Please be patient as this process can take time and it is important for us to learn as much as we can to help care for you.

 Do my personal belongings stay with me?